xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
 sender | object | Data of the sender sender.contact_id | string (optional) | ID of the contact in Front corresponding to the sender sender.name | string (optional) | Name of the sender sender.handle | string | Handle of the sender.
-It can be any string used to uniquely identify the sender subject | string (optional) | Subject of the message body | string | Body of the message body_format | enum (optional) | Format of the body (Possible values: `html`, `markdown`.
-Default: `markdown`) metadata | object (optional) | metadata.thread_ref | string (optional) | Custom reference which will be used to thread messages.
+It can be any string used to uniquely identify the sender subject | string (optional) | Subject of the message body | string | Body of the message body_format | enum (optional) | Format of the message body.
+(Possible values: `html`, `markdown`.
+Default: `markdown`) metadata | object (optional) |
+metadata.thread_ref | string (optional) | Custom reference which will be used to thread messages.
 If you ommit this field, we'll thread by sender instead metadata.headers | object (optional) | Custom object where any internal information can be stored

 ## Import a message
 ```shell